33-centimeter band: ISM: 915 MHz Long Range WAN (LoRaWAN)

+The European equivalent is the SRD860 band.
+See also List of WLAN channels.

 Walkie talkies

 MotoTalk or with Nextel, DirectTalk, uses the 900 MHz Part 15 band.
 It uses FHSS and employs 10 "channels" and 15 "privacy codes".
 This is available as a feature on several of the walkie-talkie phones, for "off network" simplex communications.

 Motorola makes a line of walkie-talkies (the DTR family) which are FHSS digital units.
 They are very similar to the DirectTalk-capable iDEN cellphones, even sharing some accessory items, but they can not interoperate with DirectTalk units.

-Trisquare makes a line of walkie-talkies (the eXtreme Radio Service family) that are also license free FHSS units, operating in the 900 MHz band.
-They are similar to DirectTalk but not compatible.
+Trisquare made a line of walkie-talkies (the eXtreme Radio Service family) that were also license free FHSS units, operating in the 900 MHz band.
+They were similar to DirectTalk but not compatible.

 Current amateur uses

 Today, the 33 centimeter band is rapidly becoming popular with many UHF enthusiasts.
 Currently, it is used by amateurs for a variety of purposes.

 Amateur television

 Amateur television is a popular activity on the 33 centimeter band, and some manufacturers produced ATV equipment for this band.
 The first repeater to use the band, the NU6X/R (Amateur TV Network) on 923.25 MHz, was activated and used at the minute the FCC allowed amateur use of the band and featured in QST Magazine.
 The repeater moved to 919.25 MHz and call changed to W6ATN because AVM part 90 service at 927 MHz began operation as a primary user of the band.